Logiqx/wst-results/docs/events/guidance/README.md

 - Please wear the GW-60 so that it is facing upwards, and do NOT wear it on the arm using underhand grip
 - Please ensure the GW-60 is NOT being worn underneath underneath neoprene or lycra
 - Please clear the log prior to the start of each session
+- When sharing your data with the timekeeper, please send the SBP file

 GW-52: